vgurianov/uml-sp/docs/tutorial1.md

 ### 2.3.
 Development of an Analysis classes
 A class diagram build from communication diagram.
 This is non-formal procedure.
 The communication diagram must be an instance of class diagram: object is instance of class, link is instance of association.
 In this example it is just.<br/>

-Go the 'SP Class diagram' diagram.
+Go the 'Analysis classes' diagram.
 In our case, a configuration space is degenerate and we delete 'Item' element.
 Class diagram is:
 <p><img src="ea/ClassDiagram.png" alt="" /></p> <br/>
 Figure 13.
 An Analysis Class Diagram for the simulation